Links on Android Authority may earn us a commission. Learn more.

 Is the OnePlus 10 Pro’s camera good?

 Last year, the camera on the OnePlus 9 Pro was the best we’d ever seen from the brand.
-This year, the company is changing up its strategy slightly.
+This year, the company is changing its strategy slightly.

 In the 9 Pro, we saw a wide lens, ultrawide lens, telephoto lens, and a monochrome sensor.
 With the OnePlus 10 Pro, the company is abandoning the monochrome system and sticking with just the three main lenses.
 We’ve still got a 48MP wide, 50MP ultrawide, and 8MP telephoto setup here.

 See also: The best camera phones you can get

-There must be some hardware differences, however, because the ultrawide lens is now capable of a ludicrous 150-degree field-of-view (FoV).
+In saying so, the ultrawide lens is now capable of a ludicrous 150-degree field-of-view (FoV).
 This incredibly wide FoV is close to fisheye lens territory since it warps the sides of the photo.
 Thankfully, by default, the camera shoots at a much more reasonable 110-degree FoV.
 You can reach that 150-degree limit in the camera app’s settings if you like.

 On the front, the OnePlus 10 Pro has a 32MP selfie shooter.
 This has twice the megapixels as the OnePlus 9 Pro’s front-facing camera.

 How is the OnePlus 10 Pro’s battery life?